-This is one of the variations offered on the vegan chocolate cupcake recipe in Vegan Cupcakes Take Over… which you should buy if you haven’t yet.
+This is one of the variations offered on the vegan chocolate cupcake recipe in Vegan Cupcakes Take Over the World… which you should buy if you haven’t yet.
 I switched out espresso for coffee in the buttercream recipe, as I have a giant espresso machine and I like to make it feel useful whenever I can.
 But you could use cold coffee instead.

 For the cupcakes you will need: